Women Stem Up

 • How can universities foster an environment where all students feel welcome and included?

-• Do you consider that gender is significant in learning, knowledge and teaching?
-Why, why not?
+• Do you believe that gender is significant in learning, knowledge and teaching?
+Why or why not?

 • Why is it important to work with more gender-inclusive teaching at the university?